 Inhaled Corticosteroid (ICS) Prescription in ED for Children Presenting with Acute Severe Asthma

 This was a quality improvement initiative to improve prescriptions for an inhaled steroid 9ICS) to children presenting to the ED with acute exacerbation of asthma.
 For the year prior to the study, new prescription rates were about 4%.
 After instituting educational measures for the ED teams as well as physicians who work in the ED, the new prescription rate climbed to 28% of all discharges over a six month period.
 The study is ongoing.
 Some of these data were presented at the ATS meeting in San Francisco, May 2016.

 In an analysis of five years of hospitalizations for young children with asthma at the Maria Fareri Children's Hospital, there was no direct correlation between hospitalization following an ED visit and ambient air quality at place of residence on the day of hospitalization.
 The likely reason for hospitalization in this population is by far, viral infections.
 This data were presented at the ATS meeting in San Francisco, May 2016.

 Obesity and Asthma in Preschool Children

-Summary: We studied over 750 children, 3 to 6 years of age, with clinically diagnosed asthma who underwent complete lung function testing at the Maria Fareri Children’s Hospital Pediatric Pulmonology Laboratory.
-We compared lung function in obese children versus children with normal weight.
+Summary: A cohort of 777 children, 3 to 6 years of age, with clinically diagnosed asthma who underwent complete lung function testing at the Maria Fareri Children's Hospital Pediatric Pulmonology Laboratory were studied.
+Lung function in obese children was compared to those in children with normal weight.
 We were able to demonstrate that obese preschool children with asthma had lower lung function measures than those who were not obese.